simplex-chat/simplex-chat/docs/guide/secret-groups.md

 #### To set group preferences:

-1. Click or tap on a group chat.
+1. Tap or click on a group chat.

-2. Click or tap on your group's name at the top of the screen.
+2. Tap or click on your group's name at the top of the screen.

-3. Click or tap **Group preferences**.
+3. Tap or click **Group preferences**.

 4. Set your preferences.

-5. Click or tap **Save and notify group members**.
+5. Tap or click **Save and notify group members**.

 ### Creating a group link